luis-gonzales/traffic-sign-classifier-cnn/README.md

   <p>Fig. 3: CNN architecture used for traffic sign classification.</p>
 </div>

 The learning rate and batch size were treated as hyperparameters during the training process.
+Final values of 0.5e-3 and 64, respectively, led to optimal performance.
 Once both parameters were tuned, the final training procedure included a decay of the learning rate after 80 epochs, as shown below alongside the learning curves.
-The model was trained using dropout on the fully-connected layers, cross-entropy loss with a final softmax activation layer, and the Adam optimizer.
+The model was trained using dropout of p = 0.5 on the fully-connected layers, cross-entropy loss with a final softmax activation layer, and the Adam optimizer.

 <div align="center">
   <p><img src="./figs/learning-curves.svg"></p>